Skogetroll/Result/README.md

 # Result

-Simple Swift η-framework that wraps your throwing functions results.
+Simple Swift μ-framework that wraps your throwing functions results.

 ## How to use?